mqrieck/tetrahedron_test.cpp/README.md

 Test code for results in a couple papers concerned with the constraints on the angles of a tetrahedron.
 This is related to the Perspective Three-Point Problem.

-Question: Given a fixed triangle in space, when you view its vertices from another point in space, what constraints exist among the angles between the the rays from the viewing point to the vertices?
+Question: Given a fixed triangle in space, when you view its vertices from another point in space, what constraints exist among the angles between the rays from the viewing point to the vertices?

 This simple question has a surprisingly complicated answer.
 The details for the case when the base triangle is acute have been completely worked out.
 Acute_Triangle_Case.pdf is a fact sheet for this case.
 For an obtuse base triangle, the story is more complicated, but much progress has been made here too.